đź’¬ NEW! Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 Gender reassignment surgeries are legal in Singapore, and in 1973 the government allowed patients to change their identity cards.
 This change implicitly recognized marriages that included an individual that had undergone surgery.

-In 1996, MP Abdullah Tarmugi made an announcement that individuals who have undergone surgery could marry someone of the opposite sex.
+In 1996, Member of Parliament (MP) Abdullah Tarmugi made an announcement that individuals who have undergone surgery could marry someone of the opposite sex.

 Legal recognition of non-binary gender in Singapore